Religious Studies

 A minimum of 40 semester credits (10 courses), distributed as follows:

-• 16 semester credits of departmental courses at the 300 or 400 level (except RELS 490 Senior Thesis), at least one of which is a 450-level seminar.
+16 semester credits of departmental courses at the 300 or 400 level (except RELS 490 Senior Thesis), at least one of which is at the 400 level.

 Relevant courses from other departments or overseas programs may, on a case-by-case basis, be substituted for one of the above requirements.
 Approval for such substitutions is granted by the department chair; students are responsible for submitting the appropriate forms to the registrar.